shadiakiki1986/chemlambda-js/README.md

 In the browser:

-Open `index.html` in a browser (or hosted version [here](http://www.teamshadi.net/chemlambda-js/)) and follow the instructions on the page
+1. Open `index.html` in a browser (or hosted version at http://shadiakiki1986.github.io/chemlambda-js/).
+2. Choose one of the lambda calculus examples in the top right dropdown
+3. Click `Load`
+4. Read the title, description, and javascript implementation of the loaded example in the left pane
+5. Choose the suitable visualization options
+6. Click `Run`
+7. Read the displayed graph
+8. Add re-writes in the text box in the lower left pane, or select suggested re-writes in the top-middle dropdown
+9. Click `Run` again
+10. You can also choose to execute `Randomly selected re-writes` and roll out 25 such choices

 In nodejs: